Governance that supports GRTgaz’s commitments

 This Council meets twice per year in the presence of the CEO, the Secretary General, and the Head of Corporate Social Responsibility (CSR) of GRTgaz.

-It offers civic insight into GRTgaz’s development outlook, its purpose, and its approach to corporate social responsibility.
+It offers civic insight into GRTgaz’s development outlook, its core purpose, and its approach to corporate social responsibility.